Home » Recipes » Method » Crockpot Recipes » Crockpot Beef Stew

 Crockpot Beef Stew

-This easy Crockpot Beef Stew has the most tender cuts of beef and flavorful vegetables like carrots, potatoes, and peas, all smothered in a rich and hearty gravy.
-It only takes 10 minutes to prep making it a simple weeknight meal option!
+This easy crockpot beef stew recipe has the most tender cuts of beef and flavorful vegetables like carrots, potatoes, and peas, all smothered in a rich and hearty beef gravy.
+It only takes 10 minutes to prep, making it a simple weeknight meal option!

 You’re going to love how simple this recipe is.
 Here are the main reasons why it’s a favorite in our book!

-• It’s affordable.
-There are no expensive cuts of beef or fancy vegetables here.
+• Affordable: There are no expensive cuts of beef or fancy ingredients here.
 Beef stew pieces are usually pretty inexpensive, as are potatoes and carrots.
+You don’t even need any sides, it’s a one pot dinner with the main dish and side all in one.

 ingredients to make beef stew like beef chunks, carrots, peas, onions, potatoes, and seasonings